- State-of-the-science research at a world-leading facility.

 Baseline samples and data are available from years (2015-2016) prior to CO2 fumigation and will form part of the analysis.Corroborative data on nutrients, trophic interactions, and climatology will be available through the consolidated BIFoR-FACE database.

 Training and Skills

-The Doctoral Researcher will receive key training from the University of Birmingham in Earth system modelling, and associated visualisation systems.
-There will be close cooperation with researchers working at Mill Haft, and participation in interpreting BIFoR FACE data.
+The Doctoral Researcher will receive key training from the University of Birmingham in project planning and undertaking field work, including climbing to access the canopy.
+They will receive hands-on training in a wide range of advanced field and laboratory analysis techniques, associated spatial geostatistical analysis and visualisation and data interpretation.
 The Doctoral Researcher will be supported to present their work at international conferences and publish their findings in high-impact journals.
 There will be the opportunity to attend selected modules from MSc courses taught within the School.

-CENTA students will benefit from 45 days training throughout their PhD including a 10-day placement.
+CENTA students are required to complete 45 days training throughout their PhD including a 10 day placement.
 In the first year, students will be trained as a single cohort on environmental science, research methods and core skills.
-Training will progress from core skills sets to a bespoke set of master classes specific to the student's project.
-Attendance at the national Earth system modelling summer school will be obligatory and attendance at other relevant training schools will be strongly encouraged.
+Throughout the PhD, training will progress from core skills sets to master classes specific to CENTA research themes.

-Year 3: Final model runs, conference attendance, thesis and publication preparation.
+Year 3: Data compilation and analysis, international conference attendance, thesis and publication preparation.

 Partners and collaboration (including CASE)